n43ee7/Flixer/README.md

 ## Flixer Part 1

 ### User Stories
-Stareted working with a splash screen and everything trying to make it as "Netflix" as possible but then came the BlueScreen of death...
-What went wrong?
-Android Studio tried to access my GPU and the GPU didnt like it!
-So I lost progress and everytime the emulator ran it would crash my PC.
-I tried to work around it but it was final.
-A NEW PC it was.
-I started out with my new PC working on this app to got it done but not as exciting as I wanted it to be so SORRY CODEPATH.
-Also ALWAYS count the items to be inflated into the recycler view plis!!!!

 #### REQUIRED (10pts)
 - [x] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.